jumpnow/jumpnowtek-site/_posts/2016-09-20-Using-the-Raspberry-Pi-Hardware-PWM-timers.md

 **CPRMAN** is the *Clock Power Reset MANager*.

-There are two PWM overlays in the default 4.4 RPi kernels
+There are two PWM overlays in the default RPi kernels

 * pwm.dtbo
 * pwm-2chan.dtbo

+In the 4.9 kernels, the PWM source clock is always running so you can skip down to the **Usage** section of this post.

+## Additional overlays for 4.4 kernels

-The PWM source clock is not normally enabled in **CPRMAN** and as a result those overlays are not immediately useful.
+In the 4.4 kernels, the PWM source clock is not normally enabled in **CPRMAN** and as a result those overlays are not immediately useful.
 PWM devices will show up, but you won't be able to get an output.

 There are workarounds, such as playing an audio file before using PWM since audio also uses the PWM clocks and will enable the source clock.
 But that's not very convenient.